 Realize it won’t get better overnight

-If things don’t smoothly right out of the gate, don’t give up.
-Kids will need time to adjust.
+If things don’t go smoothly right out of the gate, don’t give up.
+Kids need time to adjust.
 Remember, changing an established reaction or pattern takes time.
-When you hit a bump in the road, re-evaluate and think about where you need to tweak things.
-Also be sure to process the situation with your kids and see if they have any ideas to offer.
+When you hit a bump in the road, re-evaluate and think about where you may need to tweak things.
+Also, be sure to process the situation with your children and see if they have any ideas to offer.

 More importantly, make sure you are sending a clear message that you value and support your children’s relationship with their other parent.
 If they sense you’re not okay with the arrangements, chances are they won’t be either.

 If you’ve tried to improve the situation on your end and it’s not getting any better, consider having another chat with the other parent.
 I know, I know, you’ve been down this road before.
 However, for your kid’s sake, seriously think about giving it another shot.

 Whether by email, phone call, or face-to-face, let your Ex know that you want to be supportive of his/her relationship with the children.
 Although the children’s reaction may not reflect it, reassure them you’re doing your best.

 Use the meeting to talk about what’s hard for the kids and ways each of you could make it easier for them.
 It may also be beneficial to remind your Ex that dragging the kids kicking and screaming to the door or the phone isn’t helping either one of you.

 If communication is strained or the topic hits a raw nerve for either one of you, it may help to find a local mediator (or another neutral third-party) who can work with the two of you on finding middle ground.